FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/invalidation.rst

 invalidation
 ============

-Configure :ref:`invalidation<invalidation configuration>` to invalidate routes when some other routes are requested.
+Configure invalidation to invalidate routes when some other routes are requested.

 .. code-block:: yaml